 Rustic Branch Archway

 Gather some branches from your backyard to create a rustic archway that your beans will love to climb.
 This setup adds a natural touch, and I often find it looks like a secret garden entrance.
+If you’re growing heavier fruits, you might also want to explore some sturdy watermelon trellis ideas.

 Upcycled Bed Frame